thatisuday/ng-image-gallery/README.md

 7. Responsive (using css flexbox).
 8. 4kb gzipped (css+js)
 9. Total control on gallery from outside world.
-10. Inline + Modal gallery, convert on a click :)
+10. Inline + Modal gallery, awesome combo.

 ***

 # Build on your own
 You can build this directive with your own customization using gulp.

-1. Go to repository's parent directory and install all node dev dependencies using `npm install`.
+1. Go to repository's parent directory and install all node dev dependencies using `npm install --dev`.
 2. Make sure you have gulp install globally.
 Else use `npm install -g gulp` to install gulp globally.
-3. All css for this repository has been generated using sass (.scss), so you need to spend 5 mins to learn basis of sass.
+3. All css for this repository has been generated using sass (.scss), so you need to spend 5 mins to learn basics of sass.
 4. To build or watch the changes, use command `gulp build` or `gulp watch`

 ***